-In the opinion of the Directors, except for the impairment losses on trade receivables and an associate and realised loss on foreign exchange as disclosed in Note 19 to the financial statements, the financial performance of the Group and of the Company for the financial year ended 31 December 2013 have not been substantially affected by any item, transaction or event of a material and unusual nature nor has any such item, transaction or event occurred in the interval between the end of that financial year and the date of this report.
+In the opinion of the Directors, except for the loss on foreign exchange as disclosed in Note 19 to the financial statements, the financial performance of the Group and of the Company for the financial year ended 31 December 2014 have not been substantially affected by any item, transaction or event of a material and unusual nature nor has any such item, transaction or event occurred in the interval between the end of that financial year and the date of this report.

-SIGNIFICANT EVENT
+SUBSEQUENT EVENT

-On 23 August 2012, PMB Facade Technology (S) Pte.
-Ltd., a 70%-owned subsidiary of the Company, submitted its application to the Companies Registry of Singapore requesting to be de-registered.
-The de-registration was completed on 8 January 2013 upon approval by the Companies Registry of Singapore.
+In January 2015, PMB Façade Technology International Limited Liability Company, an associate of PMB Façade Technology Sdn.
+Bhd., which in turn is a wholly-owned subsidiary of PMB Technology Berhad, submitted its application to the Department of Economic Development of Government of Dubai requesting to be de-registered.
+The de-registration was completed on 1 March 2015 upon approval by the Department of Economic Development of Government of Dubai.